aws-samples/serverless-patterns/appsync-subscription-filter-cdk/README.md

 ### Use AWS Console

-- Open [AWS Console](https://console.aws.amazon.com/appsync/) and switch to the region where you deployed the `DemoApi` instance to.
+- Open [AWS Console](https://console.aws.amazon.com/appsync/) and switch to the region where you deployed the `DemoApi` instance.
 - Click on the `DemoApi` instance name and navigate to the `Queries` tab in the left-side navigation bar.

 ### Get your current username